 This year has been an extremely difficult one for all of us.
 However, as an unprecedented global catastrophe unfolded, we’ve been heartened at PTES to hear how our teams on the ground and around the globe have been adapting and overcoming challenges.
 Zac Hill, from SEED Madagascar, recently got in touch, proud to tell us all the Ala team has achieved this year.
-With funds from PTES, SEED’s Project Ala aims to plant up to four forest corridors, connecting isolated patches of littoral forest, to increase safe havens for several species of lemur, as well as all the other animals that live there.
+With funds from PTES, SEED’s Project Ala has planted four forest corridors, connecting isolated patches of forest, to increase safe havens for lemurs, as well as other animals that live there.

 Conservation under lockdown